dyang438/dyang438/README.md

 ### Hi there!
 I'm David Yang, currently studying CS BSE/MSE at UPenn Engineering.

-- 🔭 I’m currently working on getting my feet planted firmly into the ground when it comes to programming and learning how to write good code!
-- 🌱 I’m currently learning Python libraries and just the language itself! -- To do this I'm doing Advent of Code!
+- 🌱 I’m currently learning about systems engineering and am doing work at the Distributed Systems Lab at UPenn
 - 💬 Ask me about anything that interests you generally || about me!
 - 📫 How to reach me: School Email -- dyang438@seas.upenn.edu, Instagram: @davidyang.438
 - 😄 Pronouns: He/Him/His